Frederic Dan Huntington: Publications

 From 1845 to 1858 he was the editor of The Monthly Religious Magazine, a Unitarian review.

 Legacy

 Huntington's ancestral family home, the Porter-Phelps-Huntington House in Hadley, became a historic house museum in the 1940s, and is open seasonally.
 His daughter Ruth Huntington Sessions wrote a memoir, Sixty Odd (1936), which includes details about her childhood with Huntington.

+Huntington Hall at Syracuse University campus was named after him in 1964.